Bosham Head

 The Bosham Head is part of the largest Roman statue found in Britain, a large, 375 lb sculpted piece of stone that was discovered in Bosham, near Chichester, around 1800.
 It later resided for some time in the garden of the Bishop of Chichester's palace before being exhibited in the Chichester Museum where it now stands.

-In 2013, 3D laser scans led Dr Miles Russell and Harry Manley of Bournemouth University to conclude that enough survived to suggest that the head was that of a lost sculpture of Emperor Trajan, perhaps erected by Hadrian at the mouth of Chichester Harbour.
+In 2013, 3D laser scans led Dr Miles Russell and Harry Manley of Bournemouth University to conclude that enough survived to suggest that the head was that of a lost sculpture of Emperor Trajan (d.
+117), perhaps erected by Hadrian at the mouth of Chichester Harbour.